-You can refer to Directgov's web page about clearing snow and ice from pavements yourselffor useful advice and information.
+You can refer to the Met Office's Snow Code web page for useful advice and information.

 You do not need to carpet an area with grit to achieve the desired effect.
 'Dusting' the grit sparingly from a shovel will achieve the same effect.